Energy Efficient Resource Allocation for Hybrid Services with Future Channel Gains: Simulation Results

 \subsection{Imperfect Prediction of Large-scale Channel Gains}

-The prediction errors may come from many sources such as erroneous mobility route prediction \cite{froehlich2008route}, inaccurate velocity prediction \cite{Abou2015Evaluating}, reported or estimated user location with errors \cite{zandbergen2009accuracy}, and inaccurate radio map \cite{Kasparick2015Kernel}.
-Here we take the velocity prediction error as an example to illustrate the impact of imperfect prediction, since it leads to large accumulative error and hence causes more severe performance degradation than other type of prediction errors.
+The prediction errors may come from many sources such as erroneous mobility route prediction, inaccurate velocity prediction, user location estimation and constructed radio map.
+Here we take the velocity prediction error as an example to illustrate the impact of imperfect prediction, since it leads to the errors on average channel gains accumulative with frames and hence causes more severe performance degradation than other types of prediction errors.

-Markov chain is widely used in modeling the mobility of vehicles (see \cite{Nicola2014Model} and references therein).
+Markov chain is widely used to model the mobility of vehicles \cite{bui2016anticipatory}.
 We use a discrete time Markov chain to characterize the velocity of each user.
 Specifically, the velocity of each user lies in $\mathcal{V}= \{v_{1},v_2,...,v_U\}$, where $\Delta v \triangleq v_{u+1}-v_u = 1$~m/s, $v_1 = 0$~m/s, and $v_U = 30$~m/s, and the velocities are constant within each frame of duration $\Delta T$.
-With this velocity model, the velocity of a users may varies from $0\sim 30$~m/s in the prediction window.
+With this model, the velocity of a user may vary from $0\sim 30$~m/s in the prediction window.
 Denote the velocity of the $m$th user in the $i$th frame as $V^m_i$.
 We set $\Delta v/\Delta T$ equal to the maximal acceleration of vehicles (e.g., $1$~$\text{m}/\text{s}^2$ \cite{TETC2013}).
 The velocity can only transit between adjacent states (i.e., it can change $\Delta v$ after $\Delta T$).
-The transition matrix of the Markov chain is
+The $U\times U$ transition matrix of the Markov chain is denoted as ${\bf{U}}$, where $u_{i,j}$ is the probability that the velocity transits from $v_{{i}}$ to $v_{{j}}$.
+For the considered scenario, $u_{11}=u_{U,U} = 1-q$, $u_{i,i} = 1-2q$, $i \ne 1, U$, and $u_{i,i+1} = u_{i+1,i} = q, i=1,...,U-1$.
+When $q=0$, the velocity is constant and always equals to the initial value.
+By increasing the value of $q$, the prediction errors of velocities in the upcoming $N_L$ frames increase.
+We do not study how to predict the trajectory of each user, and apply a simple way to illustrate the performance of different policies.
+Specifically, the predicted locations of the user are obtained by assuming that each user travels along the predicted route with the initial velocity, setting as $20$~m/s.\footnote{According to simulations, the uncertainty of velocity modeled in the sequel will lead to $200\sim300$ \% prediction errors on average channel gains at the end of a prediction window with $60$ seconds duration.} The initial positions of the users are uniformly distributed in the first cell.
+The median of each VoD user is computed from the predicted average channel gains of the user in the window.